Relax231/odin-tictactoe/README.md

 # odin-tictactoe
 Odin Project - JS foundations

-Createt first Version on my own and used AI to get an alternativ version of my code.
+- Createt first Version rps on my own and used AI to get an alternativ version of my code.
+- forked the project to implement a UI